 Do you know the particle SA (さ)?
 It is often used by men to indicate a slight emphasis.
 It is impossible to live with Japanese people without hearing さあ in their sentences.
 It has a great power and makes your sentences very rich.
 In this article, we will see details about its function and how to use it correctly.

-We're not putting romaji in our articles, it gets in the way of learning if you haven't mastered the hiragana and katakana, we recommend studying.
+We are not including romaji in our articles, as it hinders learning.
+If you have not yet mastered hiragana and katakana, we recommend studying.

 Ways to use さ